in-rolls/secc/README.md

 ## Socio-Economic Caste Census 2011

+### 🚫 This repository has been archived.
+The code was written to scrape data at a point in time.

 We share data on 140M+ households from 19 states which were part of the 2011 SECC.

 -------